hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 **Producer StreamObserver** - The Producer StreamObserver is a custom implementation of the [gRPC StreamObserver interface](https://github.com/grpc/grpc-java/blob/0ff3f8e4ac4c265e91b4a0379a32cf25a0a2b2f7/stub/src/main/java/io/grpc/stub/StreamObserver.java#L45) used by Helidon.
 It is initialized by the BlockItemStreamService (see Entities section).
-Helidon invokes the Producer StreamObserver at runtime when the producer sends a new BlockItem to the `StreamSink` gRPC service.
+Helidon invokes the Producer StreamObserver at runtime when the producer sends a new BlockItem to the `publishBlockStream` gRPC service.

 **Consumer StreamObserver** - The Consumer StreamObserver is a custom implementation of the [gRPC StreamObserver interface](https://github.com/grpc/grpc-java/blob/0ff3f8e4ac4c265e91b4a0379a32cf25a0a2b2f7/stub/src/main/java/io/grpc/stub/StreamObserver.java#L45) used by Helidon.
 It is initialized by the BlockItemStreamService (see Entities section).
-Helidon invokes the Consumer StreamObserver at runtime when the downstream consumer of the `StreamSource` gRPC service sends HTTP/2 responses to sent BlockItems.
+Helidon invokes the Consumer StreamObserver at runtime when the downstream consumer of the `subscribeBlockStream` gRPC service sends HTTP/2 responses to sent BlockItems.

-**subscribe** - Consumers calling the `StreamSource` gRPC service must be affiliated or subscribed with a producer to receive a live stream of BlockItems from the `hedera-block-node`.
+**subscribe** - Consumers calling the `subscribeBlockStream` gRPC service must be affiliated or subscribed with a producer to receive a live stream of BlockItems from the `hedera-block-node`.

-**unsubscribe** - Consumers terminating their connection with the `StreamSource` gRPC service must be unaffiliated or unsubscribed from a producer so that internal objects can be cleaned up and resources released.
+**unsubscribe** - Consumers terminating their connection with the `subscribeBlockStream` gRPC service must be unaffiliated or unsubscribed from a producer so that internal objects can be cleaned up and resources released.

 ---